resteasy/gRPCtoJakartaREST-archetype/README.md

 that handles the servlet.
 For this to work, there has to be a Jakarta RESTful Web Services call (as opposed to a gRPC call) to any resource method in the WAR.
 Once that happens, gRPC calls will succeed.

-For example, the @BeforeClass method in GrpcToJaxrsTest includes the code
+For example, the @BeforeClass method in GrpcToJakartaRestTest includes the code

      Client client = ClientBuilder.newClient();
      Response response = client.target(generateURL("/p/context")).request().get();